-2 bits different from the leader, as compared to its rhythmic pattern in bar 22.
+auction held by Node 3 (the then soloist), differs less (different by 1 bit) from Node 3's rhythmic pattern, as compared to the rhythmic pattern associated with Node 2 (different by 2 bits).
+Node 1 wins this auction in this bar, and from bar 22 onwards until bar 42, plays its rhythmic pattern.
+At bar 23, Node 2 and 3 mutate their rhythmic patterns, a further mutation happening at bar 29 for Node 3.
+Note that in bar 23, Node 3 comes up with a rhythmic pattern that is 2 bits different from the soloist, as compared to its rhythmic pattern in bar 22.
 This is because the rhythmic pattern in bar 22 has its value reduced to zero in the following bar in accordance with the utility function.
 Thus, any mutation of that rhythmic pattern in the bar following that will have a value greater than zero.
 As such, this mutation will replace the previous rhythmic pattern.
-Other than such a situation, the mutations that are generated over time take the nodes closer to the rhythmic pattern of the leader, as can be seen in the figure.
-In bar 42, there is a tie between Node 2 and Node 3, which is broken randomly and Node 2 takes over the responsibility of playing its rhythmic pattern as a solo.
+Other than such a situation, the mutations that are generated over time take the nodes closer to the rhythmic pattern of the soloist, as can be seen in the figure.
+In bar 42, there is a tie between Node 2 and Node 3, which is broken randomly and

+Node 2 takes over the responsibility of playing its rhythmic pattern as a solo.
 In bar 44, and then in 46, Node 1 mutates towards a closer variant of Node 2.
 This is followed by a tie again in bar 63, which is then broken randomly in favour of Node 3.
 In bar 65, Node 2 mutates away from Node 3, again due to the nature of our utility function, as described above.
-It is clear from Fig. 3 that the nodes actively search for closer variations of the leader's rhythmic pattern via mutation, and the node (that is sometimes decided upon by a tie break) with the closest match, becomes the leader in the next bar, provided this node wins the auction.
+It is clear from Fig. 3 that the nodes actively search for closer variations of the soloist's rhythmic pattern via mutation, and the node (that is sometimes decided upon by a tie break) with the closest match, becomes the soloist in the next bar, provided this node wins the auction.

 Discussion Based on the Utilities of Nodes.
-Fig. 4 plots the utilities of the rhythmic patterns of each node, as individually evaluated by these nodes using the utility function described in Section 3.1, and the sum of these utilities.
+Fig. 4 plots the utilities that each node derives from its respective rhythmic pattern in each bar, as individually evaluated by these nodes using the utility function described in Section 3.1, and the sum of these utilities.
 These figures correspond to the snapshots of the pieces from the system (Figs. 2 and 3).